guhemama/textbooks_exercises/Programming.in.Scala.3rd/Notes.md

 ## The App trait

 Scala provides a trait, scala.App , that can save you some finger typing.
-To use the trait, you first write “ extends App ” after the name of your singleton object.
+To use the trait, you first write " extends App " after the name of your singleton object.
 Then instead of writing a main method, you place the code you would have put in the main method directly between the curly braces of the singleton object.
 You can access command-line arguments via an array of strings named args .
-That’s it.
+That's it.
 You can compile and run this application just like any other.

 ```scala
 import ChecksumAccumulator.calculate